ndidplatform/ndidplatform.github.io/examples/data-request-flow.md

 ```

 Start `rp-client-app` and `idp-client-app` as in authentication-only flow.
 In RP webpage, instead of press `Request Identity Verification` as in authentication flow, press `Request Identity Verification with Data Request`.
-The only visible different in UI is that IDP's webpage will display what data RP request (which is mockup in this client).
+The only visible different in UI is that IdP's webpage will display what data RP request (which is mockup in this client).

 When authentication complete for data-request, `as-client-app` will automatically return mock data (which you can change or add delay to simulate AS delay).
 You can see this data in RP's `api` terminal as well as `rp-client-app`.